Guide · Updated: August 2026

 Does EaseClaw do Reddit keyword monitoring?

-Yes, as one of eleven sources, and with a difference: instead of emailing you every keyword hit, it scores each post 0 to 100 by buying intent so only real buyers surface, and it drafts a reply in your voice that you review and send.
+Yes, as one of twelve sources, and with a difference: instead of emailing you every keyword hit, it scores each post 0 to 100 by buying intent so only real buyers surface, and it drafts a reply in your voice that you review and send.
 It never posts for you.
 So it is Reddit keyword monitoring plus the two steps that usually eat your time: judging intent and writing the reply.
+Full disclosure: it is our product, and the comparison table above names exactly where the alternatives beat it.

 Reddit only, or more than Reddit?

 Reddit is a great place to monitor, but your buyers are rarely on one platform.
-The same buying-intent phrases show up on Hacker News, X, Stack Overflow, Quora, Indie Hackers and more.
-Monitoring Reddit alone is a solid start, watching the handful of places your specific buyers gather is better, and it means one platform's rules can never take your lead flow to zero.
+The same buying-intent phrases show up on Hacker News, X, Stack Overflow, Quora, Indie Hackers, and more.
+Monitoring Reddit alone is a solid start; watching the handful of places your specific buyers gather is better, and it means one platform's rules can never take your lead flow to zero.
+For what it's worth, in EaseClaw's own production data, Reddit alone still accounts for roughly 57% of the genuine buyer leads found across all twelve sources it watches.

 Skip the sifting.
 See only the buyers.